ryck/MMM-AQI/README.md

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-This module gets real time arrival predictions for specific stops using the TfL API.
+MagigMirror module to get the Air Quality Index (AQI) using AirNow API/

 ![](screenshots/screenshot_01.png)